-The District of Columbia Office of Cable Television, Film, Music and Entertainment (OCTFME) is pleased to recognize local filmmaker Nasreen Alkhateeb as the October 2017 Filmmaker of the Month.
+The District of Columbia Office of Cable Television, Film, Music, and Entertainment (OCTFME) is pleased to recognize Charneice Fox as the October 2018 Filmmaker of the Month.

 OCTFME launched the “Filmmaker of the Month” initiative as a vehicle for highlighting the talents and creative contributions of filmmakers that make the District of Columbia their home.
 The Filmmaker of the Month initiative is part of OCTFME’s mission to elevate the national and international profile of the District’s talented filmmakers.